In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 To clean your espresso arm, combine a touch of acid, such as a wedge of lemon peel or a few drops of regular vinegar, with hot water.
 Soak for about five minutes, and the milk crud should be gone.

-What does flush mean on Sage coffee machine?
+What does flush mean on the Sage coffee machine?

 The FLUSH indicator on a Sage coffee maker indicates that the flush cleaning cycle, also known as the backflush, is required.
 This cycle removes oil residue from the group head.